 ~Harvard Public Health Blog, 12 Mar 2018

-Notice that you never hear from persons who are in their eighth or twelfth year of a starvation weight loss program.
-That is because they suffer severe malnutrition and must back off the program in some form, before dying or destroying their health.
-If your liver, microbiome, or pancreatic alpha or islet cells have been damaged, you will not be able to simply ‘keep the weight off’.
-You must learn how to compensate for this injury first, without endangering your health at the same time.
+Notice that you never hear from people who are in their eighth or twelfth year of a starvation weight loss program.
+That’s because they suffer from severe malnutrition and must eventually back off the program in some form, before risking death or seriously damaging their health.
+If your liver, microbiome, or pancreatic alpha or islet cells have been damaged, you won’t be able to simply ‘keep the weight off.’
+You must first learn how to compensate for this injury without endangering your health in the process.

 Myth #3: You can get all the nutrition you need in a normal restricted-calorie western diet

-Do the calculations (One can observe some here).
-Of the 110 key human micronutrients, vitamins, minerals, and macro nutrients, one need consume over 5500 calories per day in order to get close to the ridiculously low US Recommended Daily Allowance (US-RDA) of each – even eating the perfect combination of foods.
-This requires at least 2 hours of workouts per day, in addition to a full set of daily activities, in order to mitigate the energy load.
-Something is wrong in the implied math of these cartels, and it hinges upon a lie which they are peddling.
-A lie which involves artificially accelerated grains and disrupted immune/endocrine systems.19 20
+Perform the calculations for yourself (One can observe some here).
+Of the 110 key human micronutrients, vitamins, minerals, and macronutrients, one would need to consume over 5,500 calories per day to even approach the ridiculously low US Recommended Daily Allowance (US-RDA) of each—even when eating the perfect combination of foods.
+This would require at least 2 hours of workouts per day, in addition to a full set of daily activities, just to mitigate the energy load.
+Something is wrong with the implied math of these cartels, and it hinges on a lie they are peddling—a lie that involves artificially accelerated grains and disrupted immune and endocrine systems.26 27

 An Example:

-For a decade during my workouts and dietary management, I suffered regular kidney stones, heart arrhythmia, leg cramps, and hypothyroidism.
-As it turned out, these all were a result of potassium deficiency from my ‘Normal Western Diet’.
-Not only was I not getting enough potassium from my restricted caloric discipline, but this deficiency was not even checked upon nor mentioned by my attending doctors.
-Such is the basic incompetence wrought in the name of this myth.
+For two decades during my workouts and dietary management, I suffered from regular kidney stones, heart arrhythmia, leg cramps, and hypothyroidism.
+As it turned out, these issues were all a result of potassium deficiency from my “Normal Western Diet.”
+Not only was I not getting enough potassium due to my restricted caloric intake, but this deficiency was neither checked upon nor mentioned by my attending doctors.
+This exemplifies the basic incompetence perpetuated in the name of this myth.

-Those who stay at a normal weight have won the luck of the genetic draw, and are not that way because they are fanatic about working out for hours a day.
-In fact, not one of those I know who are of normal weight, will attribute their weight to obsessive levels of exercise and diet, especially as they get older.
+The reality is that absolutely none of my normal body mass friends exercise or diet in the least.
+They don’t even give it a second thought.
+Those who maintain a normal body mass have simply won the genetic lottery; they aren’t that way because they obsess over working out for hours a day.
+In fact, not one of the people I know who are of normal weight attributes their weight to obsessive levels of exercise and diet, especially as they get older.

 Myth #4: Obesity is simply a severe form of being overweight

 Obesity is not simply a more severe form of being overweight.
-Sitting on the couch, eating chips, and living a sedentary lifestyle causes overweight.
-Being overweight is caused by caloric differential and can happen in anyone.
-Obesity is caused by bodily systemic injury and is part of a disease process that happens in mostly certain genetics – yet its suffering population is rising faster than is the overweight population (see Exhibit C to the right).
-The condition is exacerbated by a dilution of nutrient in our plant based, and subsequently animal protein based, food.21
+Sitting on the couch, eating chips, and leading a sedentary lifestyle can cause someone to become overweight due to caloric imbalance, and this can happen to anyone.
+However, obesity is different; it is caused by systemic bodily injury and is part of a disease process that primarily affects certain genetic profiles—yet its suffering population is rising faster than the overweight population (see Exhibit C to the right).
+The condition is further exacerbated by the dilution of nutrients in our plant-based and, consequently, animal protein-based food.28

-Ceasing sitting on the couch, eating chips, and living a sedentary lifestyle will not serve to resolve nor cure obesity.
-The morbidity of obesity begins in childhood, well before one begins the symptom of putting on the weight from obesity.22 23 24
+Ceasing to sit on the couch, eat chips, and lead a sedentary lifestyle will not resolve or cure obesity.
+The morbidity of obesity begins in childhood, well before the symptom of weight gain even appears.29 30 31

 [As far as] The Centers for Medicare and Medicaid Services (CMS) are concerned, obesity has been categorized as a chronic illness since 2004.